-In their 2021 publication, Benkirane et al. document their evaluation of the efficacy of molecular diagnoses of inherited ataxia and related diseases.
-In this study, the researchers analyzed 366 unrelated consecutive patients with ataxia or related disorders that had not yet been diagnosed by using clinical exome-capture sequencing.
+In a 2021 publication, Benkirane et al. documented their evaluation of the efficacy of molecular diagnoses for inherited ataxia and related diseases.
+In this study, the researchers analyzed 366 unrelated consecutive individuals with ataxia or related disorders that had not yet been diagnosed by using clinical exome-capture sequencing.
 Analysis was performed via an in-house pipeline combining variant ranking and CNV searches.
 Variant interpretation was done according to ACMG/Association for Molecular Pathology (AMP) guidelines.
 A molecular diagnosis was established in 46% of the test subjects.
-In addition, 35 mildly affected patients with causative variants in genes classically associated with severe presentations were identified.
+In addition, 35 individuals who were mildly affected with causative variants in genes classically associated with severe presentations were identified.
 Such cases were explained by hypomorphic variants and rarely suspected mechanisms such as C-termination truncations and translation reinitiation.
 Two genes, PEX10 and FASTKD2 are potential candidates for translation reinitiation, which accounted for mild disease presentation.
 The authors concluded that a significant fraction of phenotypic overlap and clinical heterogeneity is explained by hypomorphic variants that are not readily predictable and difficult to identify.